 In the UK, 5.4million people have asthma and, for many, allergies could trigger a life-threatening asthma attack.
-But the link between allergies and asthma is widely misunderstood.
+But the link between asthma and allergies is widely misunderstood.

 Dr Andy Whittamore is Clinical Lead at Asthma UK, the only UK asthma charity, which funds research into a cure for asthma and provides asthma health advice.
-Here, he reveals the truth about allergies and asthma.
+Here, he reveals the truth about asthma and allergies.

 1. Allergies and asthma are not the same thing

 “Many people confuse asthma and allergies, but they are separate conditions,” says Dr Andy Whittamore.

 “They are linked though and for some people with asthma, an allergy could trigger a potentially life-threatening asthma attack.”

 When someone is having an allergic reaction, the immune system overreacts and releases a chemical called histamine.
 This chemical causes the nose, eyes, throat and sinuses to become swollen, irritated and inflamed.